Brew-Keeper/brew-keeper-gui/README.md

 - [x] Reduce calls to the API as much as possible.
-Prime examples being the add, delete, and update methods for steps and brew notes on the user recipe detail page, which have been updated make the changes only and not re-acquire the recipe after the change.
+Prime examples being the add, delete, and update methods for steps and brew notes on the user recipe detail page, which have been updated to make the changes only and not re-acquire the recipe after the change.

 ### Update Sass/CSS